sh4d0wp4tchers/securevault-project/README.md

 ## Overview

 SecureVault-Cipher is a proof-of-concept project developed to push the boundaries of data security.
-The codebase includes a highly obfuscated module (`binary_mess.bin`) that demonstrates an experimental approach to encryption.
+The codebase includes a highly obfuscated module (`trace.py`) that demonstrates an experimental approach to encryption.
 While the module is functional, its internal workings are intentionally complex and not meant for direct human interpretation.

 ### Key Features